What is Hyperhydrosis?

 What Can Be Treated?

-Botox® is most commonly used to reduce wrinkles on the face but can be used to reduce excessive sweating of the armpits and palms of hands.
+Reduced wrinkle prescribed products are the most commonly used to reduce wrinkles on the face but can be used to reduce excessive sweating of the armpits and palms of hands.

 What Results Can You Expect?